 Racine hospital shooting; deputy attacked by man who was being guarded

 RACINE, Wis. - A man in custody in connection to an arson investigation was shot by a deputy inside Ascension All Saints Hospital in Racine Monday morning, Feb.
 20. This, after the man attacked the deputy guarding him.
-The Racine County Sheriff's Office identified the man 36-year-old Marcus Cole.
+The Racine County Sheriff's Office identified the man as Marcus Cole, 36.

-According to the Racine County Sheriff's Office, at approximately 1:00 a.m., while in his hospital room, Marcus Cole attacked the deputy.
-During the attack, the deputy discharged her duty firearm, striking Cole.
+The attack happened around 1 a.m. in Cole's hospital room, according to the Racine County Sheriff's Office.
+During the attack, the deputy shot Cole.

 Marcus Cole

-No one else was injured during the incident, and there is no danger to the public.
-As is standard, the deputy has been placed on paid administrative leave pending the outcome of the investigation.
+The deputy was placed on paid administrative leave pending the outcome of the investigation.

 Arson investigation